Palestinian Prisoners' Document: Gaza-Israel conflict

 On 28 June, Israel began Operation Summer Rains, an invasion of Gaza with the stated goals to rescue Gilad and to end rocket fire into Israel.
 International attention was led away from the Prisoners' Document and focused on the invasion, which lasted until the end of November.

 Aftermath

-Hamas had hoped, it would afford international recognition of the PA government.
-Hope that soon would turn out to be idle.
-The international community continued its boycott of the elected PA government and maintained its sanctions against the Palestinians.
+Hamas had hoped the document would afford international recognition of the PA government.
+However, the international community continued its boycott of the elected PA government and maintained its sanctions against the Palestinians.